blindsidenetworks/scalelite/README.md

 Setting up a PostgreSQL Database depends heavily on the infrastructure you use to setup Scalelite.
 We recommend you refer to your infrastructure provider's documentation.

-Ensure the `DATABASE_URL` that you set in `/etc/default/scalelite` (from the [previous step](docker-README.md#common-configuration-for-docker-host-system)) matches the connection url of your PostgreSQL Database.
+Ensure the `DATABASE_URL` that you set in `/etc/default/scalelite` (in the [next step](docker-README.md#common-configuration-for-docker-host-system)) matches the connection url of your PostgreSQL Database.

 For more configuration options, see [configuration](#Configuration).